-The answer is: No objective reasons can be given.
-Scientific research has never shown proof there is no God.
-As such the results from a survey are intriguing, as described in an article titled: “Eminent scientists reject the supernatural: a survey of the Fellows of the Royal Society” by Michael Stirra and R Elisabeth Cornwell dated December 2013 (in the Online Journal, Evolution: Education and Outreach).
+The answer to this title question is: No objective reasons can be given.
+Scientific research cannot or apparently has never shown empirical proof there is no God.
+In the absence of such evidence, for or against the existence of God it is unclear, if not mystifying, why scientists make statements that reject God’s reality, which all believers assert, on faith-based evidence.
+As such the results from a survey are intriguing.
+These results are described in an article titled: “Eminent scientists reject the supernatural: a survey of the Fellows of the Royal Society” by Michael Stirra and R. Elisabeth Cornwell dated December 2013 (in the Online Journal, Evolution: Education and Outreach).
 A majority of the Fellows responded with “Strongly Disagree” to the statement: “I believe that there is a strong likelihood that a supernatural being such as God exists or has existed” as well as to: “I believe in a personal God, that is one who takes interests in individuals, hears and answers prayers, is concerned with sin and transgressions, and passes judgment.”

-As such, it is somewhat unbelievable that some educated and otherwise intelligent individuals cannot grasp this dichotomy; complicit in this indefensible bias are political, governmental, business and many otherwise respectable media organizations.
+As such, it is somewhat unbelievable that some educated and otherwise intelligent individuals cannot grasp this dichotomy; and complicit in this indefensible bias are political, governmental and business entities as well as many otherwise respectable media organizations.
 It is as if employees, management and owners of businesses as well as those in government and related agencies are forced to accept an inviolable imperative code, which entails accepting the superiority of science… or else!
 As a source of knowledge about the world however, neither science nor theology can be said to be superior or inferior to the other: just different.
-Yet some people continue defame Christianity in order to extol Science, supported by their organizations.
+Yet some people continue to defame Christianity in order to extol Science, supported by their organizations.

 Science has the following to say about how everything came to be: